simonasz/payment-api/README.md

 ### Multi-threading and thread safety

 [Transaction](#transaction) creation operation is thread safe, because it depends on sender [Account](#account) state (balance property) and updated both sender [Account](#account) and receiver [Account](#account).

+### Lombok enablement for IDE

+Lombok is used for annotation support - generate getter, setter, constructors via annotations.

+In case Lombok support in not enabled in IDE, see how to enable annotation processing for IDE (Intellij or Eclipse) [here](https://www.baeldung.com/lombok-ide)

 ## Run